jawira/case-converter/README.md

 Pull requests are welcome, please [open an issue] before committing.

-Good practices are described in [CONTRIBUTING.md].
+Good development practices are described in [CONTRIBUTING.md], you are not required to follow these rules.

 License
 -------